Gayathri001-pala/loan_analysis_/README.md

 ## ✨ Contact

 📧 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/pala-gayathri/)
-📂 Portfolio and other projects on: [GitHub Profile](https://github.com/your-username)
+📂 Portfolio and other projects on: